 The Internship Program is an honors weighted program offered for students in grades 11-12.
 The purpose of this program is to provide students with the opportunity to participate in a professional, work-based experience where they will learn and apply employability skills while exploring a career of interest.
-In addition to participating in a workplace experience, students will communicate regularly with the Internship Coordinator, complete weekly reflective assignments and conduct professional interviews focused in their chosen placements.
+In addition to participating in a workplace experience, students will communicate regularly with the Internship Coordinator, complete reflective assignments and conduct professional interviews focused in their chosen placements.
 Interns will also be expected to present their relevant experiential objectives to a prescribed audience at the conclusion of the school year.
 Opportunities in career areas such as a business, government, a non-profit organization, a K-8 educational setting, or other workplace environments are available through the Internship Program.

+Internships can be completed through an adjusted academic schedule, after school, or on the weekend.
 Credits will be based on length of assignment with a maximum of 3 credits per school year.
-Internships can be completed through an adjusted academic schedule, after school or on the weekend.
-Credits will be based on length of assignment with a maximum of 3 credits per school year.
-Examples of credits that could be earned are as follows:
+Internship courses receive no more than an honors level .2 weighting for a full year placement.
+Any semester internship (or equivalent 90 day internships) receive a .1 weighting.